Primary Teeth Chart

 How does it work?

-Understanding the process of primary teeth eruption and shedding is crucial for monitoring a child's dental development.
-Here's a guide on how our Primary Teeth Chart PDF can help in this process.
+Understanding primary teeth eruption and shedding is crucial for monitoring a child's dental development.
+Here's a guide on how our Primary Teeth Chart PDF can help.

 Step 1: Identify the primary teeth

 Our Primary Teeth Chart clearly labels and identifies the 20 primary teeth in a child's mouth.
-It shows the arrangement of these teeth in the upper and lower jaws, along with their names.
+It shows the arrangement of the lower and upper teeth and their names.

 Step 2: Understand the eruption timeline